 The Board adopted the dividend policy on 29 December 2018 in order to enhance transparency of the Company and facilitate shareholders and investors to make informed investment decisions.
 The Board is committed to providing sustained dividends to the Shareholders, and the dividend policy sets the foundation for a prudent and disciplined dividend payment to shareholders while preserving the Company's liquidity to capture future growth opportunities.
 The Board will determine the level of dividends after considering the factors of the Company including (i) the results of operations, (ii) cash flows, (iii) future prospects, (iv) financial condition, (v) economic and political conditions of the business environment, (vi) share buy-back and (vii) the statutory and regulatory restrictions on the payment of dividends and other factors that the Board may consider to be relevant.
-The Board will review the dividend policy as appropriate to ensure its continued effectiveness from time to time.
 The Board will also continue to consider Shareholders' return of capital by using share buy-back as an opportunity to increase earnings per share.